zionsg/test/TEST_MARKDOWN.md

 Tested and tried:

-- Lists must start with a blank line before it.
+- Lists must start with a blank line before and after them.
+- Code blocks must start with a blank line before and after them.
 - For nested lists, indent the subitems such that the bullet character of the subitem is 4 spaces in from the bullet character of the parent item.
+- The 3 backticks for starting/ending a code block must NOT be indented, i.e. start at the beginning of the line.
+Bitbucket doesn't know how to handle backticks that are indented in.
-- For code blocks in lists, indent the code block such that the 3 backticks are indented 4 spaces in from the bullet character of the list item.
+- For code blocks in lists, indent the code such that it is indented 6 spaces in from the bullet character of the list item.

 ### Test Section